ghuntley/monorepo/README.md

   challenges, before I ran out of interest
 * `tools/blog_cli` contains my tool for writing new blog posts and storing them in the DNS zone
+* `tools/cheddar` contains a source code and Markdown rendering tool that is integrated with my cgit instance to render files in various views
 * `ops/kms_pass.nix` is a tiny tool that emulates the user-interface of `pass`, but actually uses Google Cloud KMS for secret decryption
 * `ops/kontemplate` contains my Kubernetes resource templating tool (with which